SaaS Tax Calculator

 What is the SaaS Tax on Lever?

 The SaaS Tax is the compounding cost of per-seat software licensing that penalizes company growth.
-Every time you hire a new employee who needs access to Lever, your software costs increase by $150–$400 per month — before that employee generates any revenue.
+Every time you hire a new employee who needs access to Lever, your software costs increase by $150–$400 per month, before that employee generates any revenue.
 Over 5 years, a company with 15 users pays between $150,000 and $400,000 in licensing fees alone.
 This does not include implementation costs, customization fees, data storage overages, or the productivity cost of adapting your workflows to the software's limitations rather than the other way around.

 The term "SaaS Tax" was coined to describe this specific economic pattern: software vendors who profit from your growth by charging more as you scale.
-Unlike infrastructure costs that benefit from economies of scale, per-seat SaaS licensing scales linearly with headcount — creating a permanent drag on your operating margins.
-For mid-market companies spending $50,000 or more per year on SaaS subscriptions, the math increasingly favors custom-built software that you own outright and that costs zero dollars per additional user.
+Unlike infrastructure costs that benefit from economies of scale, per-seat SaaS licensing scales linearly with headcount, creating a permanent drag on your operating margins.
+For startup to $100M+ companies spending $50,000 or more per year on SaaS subscriptions, the math increasingly favors custom-built software that you own outright and that costs zero dollars per additional user.

 Custom software development eliminates the SaaS Tax entirely.
 Instead of paying $150–$400 per user per month forever, you make a one-time investment of $30,000 to build a platform tailored exactly to your workflows, followed by $2,500 per year in maintenance.
-The break-even point is typically 5 months after launch — after which every month of operation represents pure savings compared to Lever.
+The break-even point is typically 5 months after launch, after which every month of operation represents pure savings compared to Lever.

 The decision to replace Lever with custom-built software is driven by three converging forces.
 First, the economics: when total annual SaaS spending exceeds $100,000, the ROI of building custom becomes undeniable.
 Companies that make this switch typically recoup their investment within 90 days and save 60-80% over a 5-year horizon.
-Second, the capability gap: off-the-shelf platforms like Lever serve millions of customers, which means the product roadmap is designed for the average use case — not your specific operational workflows.
+Second, the capability gap: off-the-shelf platforms like Lever serve millions of customers, which means the product roadmap is designed for the average use case, not your specific operational workflows.
 Custom software eliminates this gap by design.
 Third, data sovereignty: custom-built software on your own infrastructure means you own 100% of your data with zero export restrictions, vendor lock-in, or surprise API changes.

 At Slickrock.dev, we specialize in building these custom replacement platforms for manufacturing companies, contractors, and logistics operators.
-Our methodology is built on three pillars: zero-debt architecture (clean, maintainable code from day one), AI-native design (intelligence integrated at the foundation, not bolted on), and 6-8 week delivery (powered by our Top 0.5% AI-native engineering velocity).
-We have processed over 20 billion tokens of development work, allowing us to deliver at 4-20x the velocity of traditional engineering teams.
+Our methodology is built on three pillars: zero-debt architecture, AI-native design, and 6-8 week delivery.
 Every engagement starts with a fixed-price blueprint strategy, so you know the total investment before writing a single line of code.
+View our pricing structure or learn more about our custom software development services.

 The companies that benefit most from replacing Lever with custom software share common characteristics: they have 15 or more users, they use only 20-40% of the platform's features, they have unique workflow requirements that Lever handles poorly, and they are frustrated by the annual cost escalation that comes with every new hire.
 If this describes your organization, the data above demonstrates the financial case for making the switch.
-The question is not whether custom software is cheaper — it demonstrably is — but whether now is the right time to make the investment.
+The question is not whether custom software is cheaper, it demonstrably is, but whether now is the right time to make the investment.